Forster's tern

 This species is unlikely to be confused with the common tern in winter because of the black eye mask, but is much more similar in breeding plumage.
-Forster's has a grey centre to its white tail, and the upperwings are pure white, without the darker primary wedge of the common tern.
+Forster's has a gray center to its white tail, and the upperwings are whiter, without the darker primary wedge of the common tern.

 Description

 Forster's tern is a medium-sized tern with a slender body, deeply forked long tail and relatively long legs.